Installation¶

 Install with pip¶

-The easiest way to install makelint
+The easiest way to install makelint is from pypi.org

 using pip.
 For example: